Saturday, July 5, 2025

 Hi friends!
-So today I'm going to be doing a review on "Songlight" by Moira Buffini.
-This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers so please keep that in mind!)
+So today I'm going to be doing a review on "Florrie" by Anna Trench.
+This review is going to be short and sweet (like the title suggests) and spoiler free (however there will be the Goodreads synopsis in this and sometimes it can contain spoilers to please keep that in mind!)

 I received this book as an ARC from Netgalley, however all opinions are my own.